ali-heidari/ali-heidari.github.io/_posts/2020-04-15-node-with-jwt.md

 Hello everyone,

-I was in the middle of an open-source project named PipesHub; I talk about it in another post.
-To going forward, you need to know why we need JWT?
+I was in the middle of an open-source project named PipesHub which uses JWT for authentication of clients, so i decided to share it with you; I talk about it in another post.
+To going forward, you need to know what is jwt and why we need it?
 I am going to explain everything in brief, if you aren't familiar with one of these subjects, suggest you study a little about each of them.

 ### Why we need JWT

 JSON Web Token is a token format to authentication and authorization of software system which communicates through the network.
 You can see the standard here <https://tools.ietf.org/html/rfc7519>.
 It consisted of 3 parts, headers + payload + signature which encoded by Base64 and separated by a '.'(dot).

-If implemented correctly, it is a Secure Proved way to transfer the authentication key with a stable structure lets you identify a consumer.
+If implemented correctly, it is a Secure proven way to transfer the authentication key with a stable structure lets you identify a consumer.

 ## Let's make something